codeclinic/wp-spamfree/readme.txt

 Or, you can simply use the widget.
 It displays stats in the style of small counter #1.
 Now you can show spam stats on your blog without knowing any code.

 = Adding a Contact Form to Your Blog =
 First create a page (not post) where you want to have your contact form.
-Then, insert the following tag (using the HTML editing tab) and you're done: `<!--spamfree-contact-->`
+Then, insert the following tag (using the HTML editing tab, NOT the Visual editor) and you're done: `<!--spamfree-contact-->`

 There is no need to configure the form.
 It allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
 You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, and the minimum message length.